-"Social Justice and the Role of Higher Education: Can One Person Make a Difference?" is the theme of this year’s Honors Convocation.
+"The Role of the University in Promoting Open-Mindedness" is the theme of this year’s Honors Convocation.
 This theme is intended to prompt discussion about how places of higher education have a responsibility to create opportunities for their students, faculty and staff to become more thoughtful and ideologically mobile with the multiple perspectives present on their campus.
-President Mark Schlissel and faculty and student speakers will explore this topic from various perspectives.
+President Mark Schlissel, faculty and student speakers will explore this topic from various perspectives.
 Audience members will also enjoy a special performance by students from the School of Music, Theatre & Dance, in addition to the presentation of three academic awards: James B. Angell Scholars, University Honors, and the William J. Branstrom Freshman Prize.

 The convocation begins at 2:00 p.m. in Hill Auditorium and will conclude at approximately 3:15 p.m.
 Doors will open to the public at 1:15 p.m. and seating is available on a first come, first served basis.
 There are no tickets and you do not need to RSVP.

-Immediately following the ceremony, students and guests are invited to attend a reception in the historic Michigan League where they will have the opportunity to meet President Schlissel, Provost Pollack, and deans of the schools and colleges.
+Immediately following the ceremony, students and guests are invited to attend a reception in the historic Michigan League.